-We shall give a much more detailled statement in Section 7.B.
-For now, observe that besides Heintze groups, examples of amenable and non-elementary hyperbolic locally compact groups are provided by the stabilizer of an end in the full automorphism group of a semi-regular locally finite tree.
-One can also combine a Heintze group with a tree group by some kind of warped product construction, which also yields an example of an amenable non-elementary hyperbolic locally compact group.
+We give a more detailed statement in Section 7.B.
+For now, observe that besides Heintze groups, examples of amenable and non-elementary hyperbolic locally compact groups are provided by the stabilizer of an end in the full automorphism group of a regular locally finite tree.
+One can also combine these two examples by some kind of warped product construction, which also yields examples of amenable non-elementary hyperbolic locally compact groups.
 As a result of our analysis, it turns out that all amenable hyperbolic groups are obtained in this way.
 For this more comprehensive description of amenable hyperbolic groups, we refer to Theorem 7.3 below.
 At this point, let us simply mention the following consequence of that description.